JustinTrombley96/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 - [ ] Describe a life-cycle event in React?

 A lifecycle event in react is a set of phases in a component's life.
 The Birth/Mounting phase is when the component is being built out from the ground up.
-Whatever initial data you'll have acces to will be defined on the constructor of this phase.
+Whatever initial data you'll have access to will be defined on the constructor of this phase.
 Your rendor method is then invoked.

 - [ ] Explain the details of a Higher Order Component?